 Don’t make the mistake of thinking that self care is a luxury you don’t deserve or have time for.
-Taking care of your own needs will ensure you stay healthier and stronger — so the whole sandwich benefits not just the bread on either side!
+Taking care of your own needs will ensure you stay healthier and stronger, so the whole family, every generation, thrives.

 2. Share the duties.
 Let family members, including your children if old enough, know how much you do and how tired you sometimes feel.
 Often people want to help but don’t know where to start.
 Your guidance will make it easier for them to step up.
-Also seek out organizations that offer respite care, seniors day programs and outings to give your parent and yourself a break.
+If needed, seek out organizations that offer respite care, seniors day programs, and outings to give your parents and yourself a break.

 3. Forget perfection.
 Maybe Mom and Dad’s place isn’t as clean and tidy as it used to be.
 Maybe they don’t care as much about their appearance.
+Self care tips include acceptance.
 Take a deep breath.
 Smile.
-And let the small stuff slide.
+Let the small stuff slide.

-5. Help for you.
+5. Help is available.
 Feeling overwhelmed, stressed, angry, or frustrated?
 Talking out your troubles with a professional listener can cut them down in size and open the door to new solutions.
-I’m here to help, just a click away.
+Personal counseling can help, and it is only a click away.

 A counselor can help you weave self care tips into your days and also help you pinpoint areas where you may need more support.
 For example, the finances of your family could be a topic that is weighing on your mind but is rarely discussed.
 Taking the time to talk openly about finances with your aging parents could be a relief.
 Then, future costs can be assessed and planned for.